 Phonics Play -for younger children learning how to use Phonics.
 Free trial and free resources available.

 Generation Genius – has the best, most engaging math videos and lesson plans we have come across.
 It is an American program, but I promise you will love it.
-Check out my detailed review of Generation Genius for more information, or you can get 5 free lessons (no credit card required) and have a look yourself.

 The Maths Factor – Carol Vorderman’s online maths school.
 This is for primary school children and costs £9.99 per month, there is a 30-day money-back guarantee.
 Packed with incentives for children including real medals which get sent in the post if a child completes a session every day for 30 days.